 If you’re looking for breathtaking mountain views, rugged terrains, and peaceful creekside paths, the hiking trails in Boulder, Colorado, are the perfect place to explore.
-Tucked against the Rocky Mountain foothills, Boulder offers a trail for every type of adventurer, whether you’re after a short family-friendly walk, a strenuous summit climb, or a scenic all-day loop.
+Tucked against the Rocky Mountain foothills, every Boulder hike offers something unique whether you’re after a short family-friendly walk, a strenuous summit climb, or a scenic all-day loop.
 With the city’s iconic Flatirons as a backdrop, each Hiking trail in Boulder gives you a different perspective of Boulder’s unique natural beauty.

 Here are the best hiking trails in Boulder Colorado, to add to your adventure list.